 Themed “Building Advocacy for Middle Neighborhoods,” this convening will bring together the growing movement of practitioners, policymakers, and researchers dedicated to stabilizing “on the edge” neighborhoods around the country.
 Participants will share insights and learn about recent research efforts.
 The meeting will also provide practical information about how to mobilize support to better serve these communities.

-A Call for Session Proposals was issued to help shape the agenda for the convening and has closed.
+A Call for Session Proposals was issued to help shape the agenda for the working group and has now closed.
 The aim was to learn what plenary discussion and breakout topics would be most interesting and beneficial to practitioners.
-Session proposals were due Thursday, August 2, 2018.

-Click here to view the summary report from the first meeting in Baltimore (Nov 2017).
+To view the summary report from the first meeting in Baltimore (Nov 2017), click here.

 The American Assembly has partnered with The Federal Reserve Bank of Cleveland, Cleveland Neighborhood Progress, and Old Brooklyn Community Development Corporation, to organize this working group meeting.
 Lincoln Institute of Land Policy, Neighborworks America, and National Alliance of Community Economic Development Associations are supporting partners.
 The George Gund Foundation has provided sponsorship.

 Attendance is by invitation only; pre-registration is required for all working group participants.